If your writing looks professional, so do you.

 For guidance about matters not addressed in Chicago (such as the format for business letters, memos, and business E-mail), we recommend Merriam-Webster’s Secretarial Handbook because it works well with our preferred lexicon, Merriam-Webster’s Collegiate Dictionary.

-What matters most, in any case, is for an organization to choose or design a style manual and insist that all its employees adhere to that style for consistency’s sake.
+What matters most, in any case, is for an organization to choose (or design—see next paragraph) a style manual and insist that all its employees adhere to that style for consistency’s sake.
 We all know how important it is to be consistent in matters of style in a single document; an organization, corporation, or agency should demonstrate the same consistency if it is to project a professional and polished image to the public.

 Many organizations design their own style manuals in order to address the kinds of writing-related issues that are particular to them.
 Such a document is referred to as an in-house style sheet or manual.
 Newly hired employees will bring with them a set of expectations about how business writing should be handled.
 An in-house style manual provides newcomers (and old timers!) with clear guidelines regarding the principles of style that should govern writing in their workplace.
 (Learn more about how Get It Write can help you create an in-house style manual for your business or organization.)